Hubert Dreyfus's views on artificial intelligence: The grandiose promises of artificial intelligence

-The press reported these predictions in glowing reports of the imminent arrival of machine intelligence.
+The press dutifully reported these predictions of the imminent arrival of machine intelligence.

-Dreyfus felt that this optimism was totally unwarranted.
-He believed that they were based on false assumptions about the nature of human intelligence.
-Pamela McCorduck explains Dreyfus position:
+Dreyfus felt that this optimism was unwarranted and, in 1965, argued forcefully that predictions like these would not come true.
+He would eventually be proven right.
+Pamela McCorduck explains Dreyfus' position:

 A great misunderstanding accounts for public confusion about thinking machines, a misunderstanding perpetrated by the unrealistic claims researchers in AI have been making, claims that thinking machines are already here, or at any rate, just around the corner.

-These predictions were based on the success of an "information processing" model of the mind, articulated by Newell and Simon in their physical symbol systems hypothesis, and later expanded into a philosophical position known as computationalism by philosophers such as Jerry Fodor and Hilary Putnam.
-Believing that they had successfully simulated the essential process of human thought with simple programs, it seemed a short step to producing fully intelligent machines.
-However, Dreyfus argued that philosophy, especially 20th-century philosophy, had discovered serious problems with this information processing viewpoint.
-The mind, according to modern philosophy, is nothing like a digital computer.
+These predictions were based on the success of the cognitive revolution, which promoted an "information processing" model of the mind.
+It was articulated by Newell and Simon in their physical symbol systems hypothesis, and later expanded into a philosophical position known as computationalism by philosophers such as Jerry Fodor and Hilary Putnam.
+In AI, the approach is now called symbolic AI or "GOFAI".

+Dreyfus argued that "symbolic AI" was the latest version of the ancient program of rationalism in philosophy.
+Rationalism had come under heavy criticism in the 20th century from philosophers like Martin Heidegger and Edmund Husserl.
+The mind, according to modern continental philosophy, is not "rationalist" and is nothing like a digital computer.

+Cognitivism led early AI researchers to believe that they had successfully simulated the essential process of human thought, thus it seemed a short step to producing fully intelligent machines.
+Dreyfus' last paper detailed the ongoing history of the "first step fallacy", where AI researchers tend to wildly extrapolate initial success as promising, perhaps even guaranteeing, wild future successes.

 Dreyfus' four assumptions of artificial intelligence research

-In Alchemy and AI and What Computers Can't Do, Dreyfus identified four philosophical assumptions that supported the faith of early AI researchers that human intelligence depended on the manipulation of symbols.
-"In each case," Dreyfus writes, "the assumption is taken by workers in [AI] as an axiom, guaranteeing results, whereas it is, in fact, one hypothesis among others, to be tested by the success of such work."
+In Alchemy and AI and What Computers Can't Do, Dreyfus identified four philosophical assumptions, at least one of which he deems necessary for AI to succeed.
+"In each case," Dreyfus writes, "the assumption is taken by workers in AI as an axiom, guaranteeing results, whereas it is, in fact, one hypothesis among others, to be tested by the success of such work."

+Dreyfus argues that AI would be impossible without accepting at least one of these four assumptions: